vuestorefront/storefront-ui/README.md

 # What makes it unique?

-Full customization and great developer experience are our primar focuses.
+Some libraries aim to give as much as they can out of the box but they faill when it comes to customization.
+Our goal was to enable as much as possible out of the box but with primar focus on ability to customize any aspect of the components.

+With sfui you need to do a little bit more than with other libs for basic tasks but you get 100% customizable components in return!

 You can easly change almost every aspect of provided components and use them to make stunning eCommerce shops (and not only)!

 **Here are the key characteristics of Storefront UI:**